LAGameStudio/apolune/README.md

 ## License

+The following statement applies, but please read the following section "Philosophies on Licensings" which talks about how this might be more fluid than it appears.

 Any original artwork not licensed elsewhere and unique to this software is licensed under CC BY NC ND 4.0 and should be replaced if you wish to make a commercial product.
 This artwork is found in the ``/data`` folder (https://github.com/LAGameStudio/apolune/tree/trunk/Apolune/data)  -- please note, that you can ask and this portion can be waived depending.
 Some of the artwork found here is royalty free, so you can use it!
 Just ask.

 As it states in the LICENSE file, this work is licensed, unless otherwise indicated, under the AGPL V3 or greater, providing a framework for creating additional open source and is rather permissive.
 If you wish to purchase an exception to this license, feel free to contact the author directly.